minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

    - an UTxO which is defined in Authen Minting Policy (see @out_ref of AuthenMinting Policy in Section 3.3.3.1)
  - Mint:
    - Script Authen Minting Policy:
-     - Redeemer: MintFactoryAuthen
+     - Redeemer: DexInitialization
+     - Value:
-     - Value: 1 Factory NFT Asset
+       - 1 Factory NFT Asset
+       - 1 Global Setting NFT Asset
  - Outputs:
    - a Factory UTxO:
        - Address: Factory Address